-Step 19: Replace Damaged, Worn or Missing Parts.
-Secure Hardware on you Craftsman Mower
+Step 19: Replace Damaged, Worn, or Missing Parts.
+Secure the Hardware.

-Check over your mower and replace all damaged, worn or missing parts so your mower is in good operating condition.
-All hardware needs to be in securely in place.
+Check over your mower and replace all damaged, worn, or missing parts so your mower is in good operating condition.
+All hardware needs to be securely in place.

-Step 21: Wash Your Craftsman Riding Mower & Allow to Dry Completely
+Step 21: Wash Your Riding Mower & Allow it to Dry Completely

 Wash your Craftsman with a garden hose to clean any remaining dirt from the mower.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.
-Once you are finished washing, you need to let it completely dry.
+Once you are finished washing it, you need to let it completely dry.